 Good News Gardens

-A collaboration with the Diocese of Western Michigan and Plainsong Farm, the Good News Gardens movement grows good food for God’s people using church-owned property.
+Originally a collaboration between the Episcopal Dioceses of Eastern and Western Michigan and Plainsong Farm, the Good News Gardens movement grows good food for God’s people using church-owned property.

-You are invited to join a cohort of congregations across our two dioceses, working to grow good food and grow stronger relationships with God, our neighbors, and with one another as disciples of Jesus.
+You are invited to join the churchwide movement, working to grow good food and grow stronger relationships with God, our neighbors, and with one another as disciples of Jesus.

-A partnership with Plainsong Farm, the members of our Good News Gardens cohort receive starter seedlings, weekly garden education with co-founder Mike Edwardson, and weekly theological reflection with co-founder, the Rev. Nurya Love Parish.
+Locally, we began in partnership with Plainsong Farm as a response to the pandemic in 2020.
+Moving ahead, the greater Good News Gardens Network of The Episcopal Church.
 The network is open to any congregation, whether you’re continuing a garden or starting your first one.

 As people who study scripture, we know that life begins and is restored in a garden.
 Our experience in the garden enables us to grow as God’s people.
 The food we grow together can help feed our people and our neighbors.